Skip to content

 Is compounded semaglutide bioequivalent to Wegovy?

-There is no FDA-required bioequivalence testing for compounded products — the FDA does not approve them.
-Pharmacokinetic studies on compounded sema are scarce.
-Assume they work similarly if the API is genuine and correctly dosed, and plan to confirm response with the scale, waist tape, and your clinician.
-If you are not seeing trial-comparable TBWL by month 4 on a therapeutic dose, switch to the branded product.
+There's no FDA-required bioequivalence testing for compounded products.
+PK studies on compounded sema are scarce.
+Assume they work similarly if the API is genuine and correctly dosed, but confirm response with the scale, waist tape, and your clinician.
+If you're not seeing trial-comparable TBWL by month 4 on a therapeutic dose, switch to the branded product.

 Does my HSA cover compounded tirzepatide?

 Generally yes, if your HSA custodian accepts prescription receipts from a licensed pharmacy.
 The IRS defines eligible medical expenses broadly; a prescribed compounded medication for an obesity diagnosis qualifies.
-Save the prescription, the receipt, and the pharmacy’s state license number.
+Save the prescription, receipt, and the pharmacy's state license number for audit.

-Many will not.
-The legal landscape is narrow: 503A compounding is permitted for patient-specific reasons other than cost (allergy to an excipient, a strength not commercially made).
+Many won't.
+The legal landscape is narrow: 503A compounding is permitted for patient-specific reasons other than cost (excipient allergy, non-commercial strength).
 Some telehealth platforms have pivoted to NovoCare/LillyDirect referral or hybrid models.
+If your prescriber still compounds, verify the documented clinical rationale.

-Why is compounded cheaper than the branded drug if the molecule is the same?
+Why is compounded cheaper if the molecule is the same?

-Research, development, clinical trials, FDA approval, post-marketing safety studies, and marketing cost Novo Nordisk and Lilly billions.
-Compounding pharmacies shoulder none of those costs.
-They also carry no reimbursement contracts, no manufacturer rebates, no DTC advertising, and no cardiovascular outcomes trial (SELECT, SUMMIT) overhead.
-That explains the price gap — and explains why the FDA’s approval process matters for long-term safety.
+Research, clinical trials, FDA approval, post-marketing safety, marketing, cardiovascular outcomes trials (SELECT, SUMMIT) cost Novo Nordisk and Lilly billions.
+Compounders shoulder none of those costs, carry no reimbursement contracts, no rebates, no DTC advertising.
+That's the price gap — and it's also why FDA's approval process matters for long-term safety.

 How do I spot an unsafe compounded seller?

-Red flags: (1) no physician visit before prescribing, (2) no state pharmacy license on the website or an out-of-country pharmacy, (3) peptide sold “for research purposes only” with a wink, (4) prices under $100/month (below API cost), (5) promises of “weekly microdose kits” or Ozempic-plus-something cocktails, (6) no COA on request.
+Red flags: (1) no physician visit before prescribing, (2) no state pharmacy license or out-of-country pharmacy, (3) peptide sold 'for research purposes only', (4) prices under $100/month (below API cost), (5) promises of 'microdose kits' or Ozempic-plus-something cocktails, (6) no certificate of analysis on request.
+If any of these are present, walk away.

 Part of the Digital Dashboard Hub network